 We asked the percentage of Washington hives monitored for mites during the 2023 year and/or overwinter 2023-24, whether sampling was pre- or post-treatment or both and, of the five possible mite sampling methods, what method was used and when it was employed.
 Seventy-one percent of Washington respondents provided a response and did not FAST TRACK for this section.
+One more individual, 10 responded while 9 did not, for Lewis County.
 Sixty individual respondents (65% - a decrease of 3 percentage points from last year) said they monitored all their hives.
 Losses of those individuals monitoring was 30.5%.
 Fourteen (15%) reported no monitoring; they had a higher loss rate of 23%.
 Eighteen individuals monitored some with a loss rate of 34%.
+Lewis County response was 5 always, 3 never and 2monitored some.

-In order of popularity of use, 43 individuals used sticky boards, 63% total of 78 individuals who did some or all monitoring of colonies, same percentage as last year.
+In order of popularity of use statewide, 43 individuals used sticky boards, 63% total of 78 individuals who did some or all monitoring of colonies, same percentage as last year.
 Looking on adults was indicated by 38 individuals (49%) who did some or all colony monitoring followed by 36 individuals (46% of individuals doing monitoring, an increase of five percentage points from last year) that used alcohol wash.
 Twenty-eight individuals used drone brood monitoring and 10 used powder sugar to monitor.
 The sticky board users had 29% loss, alcohol washers had 26% and the 10 powder sugar users had 30% loss.
 Heavier losses were experienced by those looking on drones (35%) and on adults (45%).